astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ### Usage

-Run `$ astro deploy <your-deployment-release-name> <flags>` in your terminal to push a local Airflow project to your Airflow Deployment on Astronomer.
-If you have the appropriate Workspace and Deployment-level permissions, the code will begin to deploy.
+Run `$ astro deploy <your-deployment-release-name> <flags>` in your terminal to push a local Airflow project to your Airflow Deployment on Astronomer in the form of a Docker image.
+If you have the appropriate Workspace and Deployment-level permissions, your code will be pushed to Astronomer's Docker Registry and applied to your Airflow Webserver, Scheduler(s), and Worker(s).

-To identify your Deployment's release name, go to **Settings** >**Basics** > **Release Name** in the Astronomer UI or run `$ astro deployment list`.
+To identify your Deployment's release name, go to **Settings** > **Basics** > **Release Name** in the Astronomer UI or run `$ astro deployment list`.

 If you run `$ astro deploy` without specifying `your-deployment-release-name`, the Astronomer CLI will output a list of Airflow Deployments in your Workspace to choose from.